Here’s a guide to the different types of fees, when they occur and how to avoid them.

 Some credit cards also come with an annual fee, though many don’t.
 More often, you’ll incur fees for doing, or not doing, something in particular.

-Missed or late payments: a fee for making a monthly repayment late.
+A fee for making a monthly repayment late.
 It’s typically £12.
 You’ll also incur a fee if you pay less than the agreed minimum repayment or if your payment bounces.

-Going over your credit limit: a fee for going beyond your credit card limit – in other words, owing more than a card provider has agreed to lend you at any given time.
+A fee for going beyond your credit card limit – in other words, owing more than a card provider has agreed to lend you at any given time.
 This fee is also likely to be around £12.

-Balance transfers: there’s often a fee for transferring your outstanding balance from one credit card to another.
+There’s often a fee for transferring your outstanding balance from one credit card to another.
 This will be set out in any offer made to you.

-Cash withdrawals: there’s typically a fee for withdrawing cash – known as a cash advance.
+There’s typically a fee for withdrawing cash – known as a cash advance.
 This will often be a percentage of the amount you withdraw, with a stated minimum fee.
 The minimum on HSBC credit cards is £3.

-Using your credit card outside the UK: you may have to pay a non-sterling transaction fee for using your card outside the UK and when withdrawing cash.
+You may have to pay a non-sterling transaction fee for using your card outside the UK and when withdrawing cash.

 The good news is, the above fees are avoidable.
 Here are some tips on how to manage your credit card so you don’t incur fees: